-Supervision For activities with students with a medical condition or disability that may impact on safety during the activity, consultation with parents is required prior to allocating supervision to determine the impact of students' medical condition or disability on safety during the activity.
-The number of adult supervisors required to fulfil emergency and supervision roles must consider the nature of the activity, students' ages, abilities and specialised learning, access and/or health needs.
-Before the activity, all adult supervisors must be familiar with the contents of the CARA record.
-During the activity, all adult supervisors: must be readily identifiable must closely monitor students with health support needs must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures).
-Follow the relevant Standard operating procedures from Queensland Schools Animal Ethics Committee's Forms and publications to maintain the duty of care associated with any use of an animal.
-Do NOT handle organisms that cannot be positively identified by a qualified adult supervisor.
+Supervision For activities with students with a medical condition or disability that may impact on safety during the activity, consultation with parents is required prior to allocating supervision to determine the impact of students' medical condition or disability on safety during the activity. \checkmark The number of adult supervisors required to fulfil emergency and supervision roles must consider the nature of the activity, students' ages, abilities and specialised learning, access and/or health needs.
+V Before the activity, all adult supervisors must be familiar with the contents of the CARA record. \checkmark During the activity, all adult supervisors: must be readily identifiable must closely monitor students with health support needs must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures).
+V Follow the relevant Standard operating procedures from Queensland Schools Animal Ethics Committee's Forms and publications to maintain the duty of care associated with any use of an animal.
+V Do NOT handle organisms that cannot be positively identified by a qualified adult supervisor.
 Refer to Dangerous marine life and the Queensland Museum for information on toxic and dangerous Australian marine animals.
-Confirm the suitability of any species intended for human consumption.
-Consult Protected and no-take species and Ciguatoxic fishes .
-All instructors are Tinaroo EEC teachers who have been assessed as competent to lead the sessions.
-Teacher be confident that adult supervisors have sufficient skills to supervise this activity safely. ers need to
+V Confirm the suitability of any species intended for human consumption.
+Consult Protected and no-take species and Ciguatoxic fishes . \checkmark youth.
+The ratio will be established through a risk management process.